clebert/cybernaut/docs/overview/testing-with-docker.md

 ## Installation

-Only Docker must be [installed][docker-installation], no further dependencies are necessary.
+Only Docker has to be [installed][docker-installation].
+No further dependencies are required.

 ## Docker containers